nhsuk/manage-vaccinations-in-schools/README.md

 ### Deploying

-This app can be deployed to AWS with Terraform.
+This app can be deployed to AWS using the relevant [github workflow](.github/workflows/deploy.yml).
+The infrastructure configuration is located in [its own repository](https://github.com/NHSDigital/manage-vaccinations-in-schools-infrastructure)

-See [terraform/README.md](docs/terraform.md#local-deployment) for more information.

 ### Notify